avashist003/SystemVerilog_Design_Verification/Multiply_Repeated_Addition/Readme.md

+# RTL Design of Multiplication using Repeated Addition Algorithm [SystemVerilog]

 Multiplication is one of the fundamental arithmetic operation that most of the hardware need to implement.
 Multiplication can be done suing many algorithms, in this design I present hardware design using a simple repeated addition algorithm to multiply two 4-bit unsigned input integers.